-Vitamin A is abundant in sushi such as eel and urchin.
+Vitamin A is abundant in sushi such as eel and sea urchin.
 It is said to improve eye function, preventing eye fatigue and stopping deteriorating vision.
 It may also improve the skin and mucous membranes, having an anti-aging effect.

 Some people say, to help prevent cancer, it is important to consume adequate amounts of vitamins A, C, E and dietary fiber.
 Vitamin A acts to suppress the growth of cancer.
 Vitamin C acts to suppress the production of carcinogenic substances.
-Vitamin E has the function of preventing senescence of somatic cells.
+Vitamin E has the function of preventing the senescence of somatic cells.
 It is thought that dietary fiber has the effect of cleaning the intestines and preventing colon cancer.

-As an example, salmon roe and sea urchin are rich in vitamin A, but at the same time they also contain a lot of vitamin E useful for preventing aging.
+As an example, salmon roe and sea urchin are rich in vitamin A, but at the same time, they also contain a lot of vitamin E useful for preventing aging.
 The green tea consumed when eating sushi contains Vitamin C, and the dried gourd (kanpyo) at the end of the course contains plenty of dietary fiber.